eko-nr/gensyn-rl-swarm-runner/README.md

 2. Reattach to the session to view logs: `screen -r gensyn`
 3. Ensure all system requirements are met
 4. For low-spec setups (8GB RAM), verify that swap space is properly configured: `free -h`
-5. Use swarm manager to validate your configuration: `./swarm_manager.sh --validate`
-6. Check for updates: `./version_updater.sh`

 ### Common Issues